 There are three types of 529 plans:

 A Coverdell ESA lets parents contribute up to $2,000 per year into an account for future education expenses.
 Contributions are not deductible, but the account can grow tax-free until funds are withdrawn.
 If the funds are used for college expenses, the distributions will not be taxed.
-More information on this type of savings account is available at irs.gov.
+More information on this type of savings account is available at the IRS website.

 College savings with insurance

 In simple terms, custodial accounts are trusts for minors.
-The donor designates a trustee and the name and social security number of the minor.
+The donor designates a trustee and the name and Social Security number of the minor.
 The minor takes possession of the investment upon turning 18 or 21, depending on the type of custodial account and the state where it is held.
-The value of a custodial account can have an impact on a student's ability to qualify for financial aid, so make sure you understand your options if investing in a custodial account.
-Learn more about custodial accounts at finaid.org.
+The value of a custodial account can have an impact on a student’s ability to qualify for financial aid, so make sure you understand your options if investing in a custodial account.
+Learn more about custodial accounts at FinAid.

-Please note: Articles and other information included on this website are intended for the general interest of our readers, and are not intended to provide, and do not constitute, legal, financial, health or other advice.
-Gerber Life makes no claims, representations or warranties as to the accuracy, completeness or appropriateness of this general interest information for your particular circumstances.
-If you need legal, financial, health or other services, you should contact a duly licensed professional.
+Please note: Articles and other information included on this website are intended for the general interest of our readers and are not intended to provide and do not constitute legal, financial, health or other advice.